Chippewa River State Trail: Eau Claire to Caryville

 The trail crosses the Chippewa River twice.

 After passing through Owen Park, a spur trail heads south across the river to the University of Wisconsin-Eau Claire.
 The Chippewa State Trail continues west, following the river through a beautiful forest.
 After a short jaunt on Menomonie Street, the trail heads back to the forested riverbank.
-The view from the trail is quite scenic.
+The view from the trail is quite outstanding.

 The Chippewa River State Trail offers beautiful views of the river.